Seattle Municipal Tower, 700 5th Ave Suite 1700, Seattle, WA98104

 The Families and Education Levy provides access to quality full- and half-time preschools to low-income 3- and 4-year olds.

-The Levy invests in summer learning programs to help lessen summer learning loss for low-income students, while also providing extra time for students who are behind to catch up with their peers.
+The Levy invests in summer learning programs to help prevent summer learning loss for our city's most struggling students, while also providing extra time for students who are behind to catch up with their peers.